spoddutur/spark-ml-dashboard/README.md

 # Spark ML Dashboard to tweak and test your model
 This project shows how to use SPARK MLLib and build a ML Dashboard to:
-1. Expose our model via an endpoint for users to play and tweak with the model-params
+1. Expose our ML model via an endpoint for users to play and tweak with the model-params
 2. Quickly test the model with the new params using sample test data.

 ## 1. Central Idea